 Add a site with an HTTPS domain and click on the continue button to proceed further.
 After completing the above process and creating a new HTTPS version, you have to resubmit your sitemap files as shown below:

-New Google search Console profile for CDN
+New Google Search Console profile for CDN

 Fetch and Crawl for new HTTPS site

 It is a must to do a fetch and crawl process on your updated HTTPS WordPress website.
-It has been observed that the recently HTTP to HTTPS migrated websites took several weeks to re-crawled by Google bots.
+It has been observed that the recently HTTP to HTTPS migrated websites took several weeks to be re-crawled by Google bots.

-To resolve this, we recommend you to use Fetch as a Google tool to make it easy for Google bots to crawl.
+To resolve this, we recommend you use Fetch as a Google tool to make it easy for Google bots to crawl.
 To better understand how the process works, let us take an example of fetching a homepage of any WordPress website.

 To begin with the process.
 Leave the URL blank to fetch the homepage and click on the “Submit to index” button.
-A pop-up window will appear stating choose to submit method.
+A pop-up window will appear stating the choose to submit method.

 Please note: If you have some other important Web pages that might not be linked to the homepage.
 You could still submit them individually for fetching and recrawling.